sax/iterative-soa/talk.md

 ---

+[diagram of one big app]

+---

+[diagram of many apps talking to each other]

+---

+* Isolate data
+* Isolate interface
+* Extract database adapter into client library
+* Launch service layer
+* Switch client to use service adapter

+---

 # Why should you listen to me?

+[twitter avatar]

 * Application developer background
+  * ~6 years with Rails
 * Recent focus in operations
 * Such acronyms, so buzzword
-  * TDD, BDD, Agile, DevOps, SOA, Cloud, IaaS
+  * TDD, Agile, DevOps, SOA, Cloud, IaaS
-* Been able to break a surprising amount of things in a short amount of time
 * Work at Wanelo
+* Broken a surprising amount of things in a short amount of time
+* My apartment smells of rich mohagany

 ---